-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

-Marcyk, E. & Moll, E. Citation as conversation.
-Information Literacy Badges. https://informationliteracybadges.org/
+E. Moll, E. Citation Information Literacy Badges.
+Marcyk, conversation. https://informationliteracybadges.org/

 This chapter is a modified derivative of the following article: